If you could choose ONE WORD to guide you into the year ahead, what would it be?

 My goal is to RADIATE inspiration and joy and intentionality and abundance, in the hope that you and I can experience the most fulfilling year ever… one in which we find the courage to believe in our dream, the bravery to take the first and next steps to move toward it… and the gratitude to recognize the achievement when we get there.

-What ONE WORD will guide you in 2018?
+What ONE WORD will guide you this year?

 Let me know in the comments below!